pedro-herve/sddpfortran-docs/docs/installation.md

 ---

 ## SDDP development environment set up
-This guide was created to teach how to install and compile the SDDP in for the first time.
+This guide was created to teach how to install and compile the SDDP project for the first time.
-Prerequisites:

-- Basic functionality such as: make and rm
-- Working SmartGit license for development
+### Prerequisites

+- Accounts (with permission to clone SDDP)
   - Github account
   - BitBucket account

-- Permissions to clone SDDP from BitBucket and Github
+- Files
+  - Working SmartGit license for development
   - Xpress working license (xpauth.psr)

-Steps:
+- Programs
+  - SmartGit

+- Basic functionality such as: make and rm

+### Step by step set up procedure:

 - Installation:
     - Install Microsoft Visual Studio Community 2022